nestordemeure/breviarium/data/english.md

 Or rather write only the *first and last* syllables of each sentence, and openly pray that you do not wish them to reach the Prince's hands, lest you seem to be a flatterer.

 ### Overthrowing and Deposing Wicked Men

+If someone is to be deposed from office, first do not provide him with money for necessary expenses for some time, so that he contracts such debts as will suffice for punishment when he is removed from office.
+The debts should not be held valid, so that the creditors themselves may demand from him; thus you have punished him financially without trouble.

 If the one to be deposed currently enjoys the favor of a ruler, first deposit with him a sum of money, or something which the ruler guards most carefully, or which concerns his wife most.
 Remove it from him secretly by night (this should be done in the manner of a joke).
 At the same time, the ruler should be warned to beware of treachery, and that the servant has been corrupted.
 All these things must be planned in advance.